vsimakhin/web-logbook/README.md

 - Fix: Bug with columns for the extended PDF format, both A4 and A5.
 - Update: Update golang to 1.21.11 and golang packages
 - Fix: The daterange picker on the main Logbook page didn't recognize the settings for the first day of the week (Monday or Sunday)

-## [2.37.0] - 02.06.2024

-- Update: Session manager now stores tokens in the database instead of memory.
-In this case it's possible to run the application in the Cloud platforms (AWS ECS, Google Cloud Run, Kubernetes) without always keeping it live and active.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)